HomeLatest NewsGovTechSanchar Saathi app mandate sparks political backlash and privacy concerns

 Cybersecurity experts questioned the technical risks of preinstalled software.
 Anand Venkatanarayanan, co-founder of policy consultancy DeepStrat, said on X that apps with system-level privileges could potentially gain enhanced permissions through over-the-air updates, raising the possibility of misuse.

 The DoT did not publicly announce the decision before news reports surfaced and has not commented on uninstall restrictions.
-Industry executives said most preloaded apps on Android smartphones cannot be removed by users, even if they can be disabled.
+Industry executives said most preloaded apps on smartphones cannot be removed by users, even if they can be disabled.

 Advertisement